cmartinezal/readability/README.md

 # Readability
-Program in C that calculates the grade level needed to comprehend some text.
+Program that calculates the grade level needed to comprehend some text.

 ## Problem to Solve